lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 puts "He's been cooking for about #{frechont.years} years"
 ```

-As you see, here we need `self` in `Restaurant#initialize` in order to build a chief who is aware of the restaurant he cooks for!
+As you see, here we need `self` in `Restaurant#initialize` in order to build a chief who is aware of the restaurant she/he cooks for!
 Otherwise it would be a terrible chief..